 Don’t bathe, shower or clean yourself.
-If possible, don’t brush your teeth, smoke, urinate, drink or change your clothes.
+If possible, don’t brush your teeth, smoke, urinate, drink, or change your clothes.
 If you have changed clothes, put the clothes you were wearing at the time of the assault in a paper bag.

-Reporting: the Decision is Yours:
+Reporting: The Decision is Yours

 It is your decision to report a sexual assault to law enforcement.
 Reporting a rape or sexual assault to University Police or university officials does not initiate criminal charges.
 Such action creates a record should you decide to sign a criminal complaint.
-TTU Police and Residential Life must inform the university administration that an alleged sexual assault has occurred.
+Tennessee Tech Police and Residential Life must inform the university administration that an alleged sexual assault has occurred.
 An investigation and university judicial proceedings may occur independent of your involvement.
 Once a criminal complaint is filed, a prosecutor may decide to prosecute independent of your decision to bring charges.
 Genesis House Sexual Assault Response Center is not required to report sexual assault to law enforcement unless you choose to do so.
-If you seek medical attention at Cookeville Regional Medical Center or TTU Health Services, a report will be made to law enforcement.
+If you seek medical attention at Cookeville Regional Medical Center or Tennessee Tech Health Services, a report will be made to law enforcement.

 Safe Dating Advice

 Did you know that dating could be dangerous?
 About 57% of all sexual assaults occur on a date.
 Please follow these suggestions to reduce your risk of being assaulted.